CHAPTERS 27-29

 “Heather!”
 He ended up back in the dim lobby.
 Where were the security guards?
 “Heather!
 Answer me!
 Where are you!”
 He rounded the desk to check the security screens.
 The surveillance system had been disconnected.

 When he booted it back up, every feed confirmed his fears.
 The facility was stagnant, deserted.
-He tried to access the archives to see what had happened in the last several hours he had been unconscious, but all video was nonexistent for that period of time.

-The android was missing.
+The android was gone.

 Abruptly, Richard pushed back through the door, sprinted across the lobby, and tripped up the stairs again.
 He snatched his cell phone from his desk.
 The time was 9:14.
-There was a string of texts from Sue, starting from 2 hours earlier: How’s goes it?
+There was a string of texts from Su, starting from 2 hours earlier: How’s goes it?

 Where are you guys?
 Is everything ok?